 - Review Systematic Alien Verification for Entitlements (SAVE) or Verify Legal Presence (VLP) results based on the information provided on the application.
 When SAVE or VLP confirms eligibility, no additional documents are required.
-(See SAVE for instructions.) - NOTE See Indefinite Detainee Procedures or Battered Noncitizen Procedures for the processes to replace the SAVE query for battered noncitizens.
+(See SAVE for instructions.) - NOTE See Indefinite Detainee Procedures or Battered Noncitizen Procedures for the processes to replace the SAVE query for indefinite detainees and battered noncitizens.